-Workstream Key Deliverables Progress/Next Steps Finance and Contracts and service A detailed review and Contracting schedules for the ICP contract clarification of in-scope services (note that usual contract is now in progress with support planning and negotiation will from information colleagues to take place in parallel with clear confirm specific service lines.
-Corporato interdependencies) Self-assessment in accordance Corporate Governance Due diligence processes Refresh of governance, legal with transaction guidance to be Covernance and risk frameworks completed during December; and not marrieworks transition plan for revised governance, legal and risk management frameworks to be implemented between Jan-Mar 21.
-Population Health & Inequalities Strategy Discussions are in progress with Health Population health the STP Healthier Futures Management management approach Academy to agree how best to including population health deliver the Health & Inequalities needs assessment and Strategy in the current climate deployment of the supporting (following the postponement of digital infrastructure the WTP Board Development session originally scheduled for November) Workforce and People Plan for Walsall Detailed scope is in progress.
-Organisational This will include the role of WHT Development as an anchor institution and deployment of the NHS People Plan locally.
-PCN Integration PCN Integration Agreement Agreement in principle that the Integration Agreement will be developed during 2021/22, recognising the significant resource challenges currently faced by primary care in delivering the COVID vaccination programme.
-Citizen and Communications & Agreement in principle across Communities Engagement Strategy system partners to implement a Engagement (approved at WTP Board in new model of engagement for November) Walsall that builds on work to date and meets the different needs of each organisation.
-Resource is available from the CCG to coordinate this work; a system-wide workshop is being Clinia Mobilioption of complete in arranged.
-Clinical Mobilisation of services in Core work of the WTPO and
+Workstream Key Deliverables Progress/Next Steps

+Finance and Contracts and service A detailed review and

+Contracting schedules for the ICP contract clarification of in-scope services

+0 (note that usual contract is now in progress with support

+planning and negotiation will from information colleagues to

+take place in parallel with clear confirm specific service lines.

+interdependencies) ·

+Corporate Due diligence processes Self-assessment in accordance

+Governance Refresh of governance, legal with transaction guidance to be

+and risk frameworks completed during December;

+transition plan for revised

+governance, legal and risk

+management frameworks to be

+implemented between Jan-Mar

+21.

+Population Health & Inequalities Strategy Discussions are in progress with

+Health Population health the STP Healthier Futures

+Management management approach Academy to agree how best to

+including population health deliver the Health & Inequalities

+needs assessment and Strategy in the current climate

+deployment of the supporting (following the postponement of

+digital infrastructure the WTP Board Development

+session originally scheduled for

+November)

+Workforce and People Plan for Walsall Detailed scope is in progress.

+Organisational This will include the role of WHT

+Development as an anchor institution and

+deployment of the NHS People

+Plan locally.

+PCN Integration PCN Integration Agreement Agreement in principle that the

+Integration Agreement will be

+developed during 2021/22,

+recognising the significant

+resource challenges currently

+faced by primary care in

+delivering the COVID vaccination

+O and the second s programme.

+Citizen and Communications & Agreement in principle across

+Communities Engagement Strategy system partners to implement a

+Engagement (approved at WTP Board in new model of engagement for

+November) Walsall that builds on work to

+date and meets the different

+needs of each organisation.

+Resource is available from the

+CCG to coordinate this work; a

+system-wide workshop is being

+Clinical Mobilisation of services in arranged.
+Core work of the WTPO and